ameyjoshi3068/Tech-PathFinder/README.md

 # Tech-PathFinder
- We provide a roadmap for most important Techdomains
+ We provide a roadmap for most important Tech domains